 A message is sent to a part of your brain called the sneeze center.
 The sneeze center sends signals to the parts of your body via the vagus nerve that need to work together to help you sneeze.
 Your chest muscles, diaphragm, abdominals, vocal cords and the muscles in the back of your throat all work together to help you get rid of the irritant.

-What happens to your heart when you sneeze?
+So, does your heart stop when you sneeze?

-So, when you sneeze, does your heart stop?
+True or false: Does your heart stop when you sneeze?
 Myth!
 Although it may seem that your heart takes a break during a sneeze, this is not the case.
 When you first inhale before sneezing, the pressure in your chest increases.
 Then, as you exhale during the sneeze, the pressure drops.

 This change in pressure may momentarily affect the rhythm of the heartbeat for a short time.
 However, it doesn’t stop the heart from beating.
 Many think that your heart beats at a fixed rate, but this is also not true.
 So while it may seem like you feel your heart skip a beat when you sneeze, it would have to stop for at least three seconds before a sneeze would be considered “heart-stopping” – something a sneeze is not capable of producing.